dswann101164/azure-noob-blog/posts/2025-12-11-azure-hybrid-benefit-complete.md

 ---
-title: "Azure Hybrid Benefit vs. Cloud License: The $50K Licensing Mistake Every Azure Admin Must Avoid"
+title: "Azure Hybrid Benefit Audit Guide: Avoid the $50K Licensing Mistake (2025)"
 date: 2025-12-10
 modified: 2025-12-10
 summary: "Azure Hybrid Benefit saves money when used correctly - but misuse triggers $50K+ compliance penalties.
 This is the complete operational guide for Azure administrators: pre-migration validation, audit timelines, documentation requirements, and the 8-question checklist that prevents licensing disasters."